snabbco/snabb/src/designs/loadgen/README.md

 traffic into a set of LoadGen apps.
 The result is that each LoadGen app transmits the contents of the pcap input file in a loop.

+The LoadGen apps generate traffic very quickly: They use a customized driver for the Intel 82599 that implements retransmit of up to 32K packets directly in hardware.
+(The trick is reusing existing transmit descriptors).
+See performance notes below.

 ### Usage

     snabbswitch [opts...] designs.loadgen.loadgen <pcapfile> [port...]

-Generates load by replaying <pcapfile> onto each matched ethernet port.
+Generates load by replaying the Pcap trace file in a loop on each selected ethernet port.

 If no port arguments are given then every available port is used.
-Otherwise each port is a Lua pattern to match with the PCI address of an Intel 82599-based ethernet controller.
+Otherwise each port is a [Lua pattern](http://www.lua.org/pil/20.2.html) to match with the PCI address of an Intel 82599-based ethernet controller.

 Examples (from chur.snabb.co test server):